dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 New projects using Rx 7 or later would see Rx as a component with no UI-framework-specific types, because the build system will give the compiler assemblies in the package's `ref` folder in preference to those in the `lib` folder.
 But binary compatibility is retained because the types are present in the `lib` folder.

 We had hoped that the runtime assemblies in `lib` might be able to have type forwarders pointing to the new homes for the UI-specific types, the various `System.Reactive.For.*`.
-Unfortunately that doesn't work in this case because those packages need references to the main Rx assembly (to get the definition of `IScheduler` at a minimum, and as it happens they use the `LocalScheduler` bas type).
+Unfortunately that doesn't work in this case because those packages need references to the main Rx assembly (to get the definition of `IScheduler` at a minimum, and as it happens they use the `LocalScheduler` base type).
 If `System.Reactive` remains as the main Rx component then it's not possible for it to refer to the UI-framework-specific components because that creates a circular reference.

 ```mermaid
 graph TD